ricomariani/CG-SQL-author/docs/user_guide/13_json_output.md

 * **selectArgs** : the names of arguments any unbound expressions ("?") in the view
 * **_dependencies_** : several lists of tables and how they are used in the view, see the [section on dependencies](#dependencies)

-Note that the use of unbound expressions in a view truly extraordinary so selectArgs is essentially always going to be an empty list.
+>NOTE: The use of unbound expressions in a view would be truly extraordinary
+>so selectArgs is essentially always going to be an empty list.

 Example: